 The Raley’s Companies confirmed with Grocery Dive plans to close two of its California locations.

-The first is a O-N-E Raley’s storefront in Roseville, California, which will shutter on Tuesday, impacting around 45 employees, a spokesperson for the company confirmed.
-The store opened in June 2022 and marked Raley’s fourth store under the organic and natural-focused O-N-E banner.
+The first is a Raley’s storefront at 1915 Douglas Blvd. in Roseville, California, which will shutter on Tuesday, impacting around 45 employees, a spokesperson for the company confirmed.

-Despite these closures, Raley’s will still maintain its foothold in Roseville, a neighborhood that is currently home to five other Raley’s locations: two under its flagship banner, two under its Bel Air chain and another O-N-E Raley’s store.
+Raley’s will still maintain its foothold in Roseville, a neighborhood that is currently home to five Raley’s locations: two under its flagship banner, two under its Bel Air chain and a Raley’s O-N-E Market.

 The grocer is also closing its Nob Hill Foods location in Mountain View, California, in late May, a move that will affect roughly 50 workers, the spokesperson confirmed.
 Raley’s acquired the Nob Hill Foods chain in 1998, which at the time consisted of around 20 locations across California’s East Bay, South Bay and Central Coast regions.